IOSD/IOSD-UIETKUK-HacktoberFest-Meetup-2019/README.md

 # IOSD-UIETKUK-HacktoberFest-Meetup-2019
 This repository is for IOSD UIET-KUK HacktoberFest Meetup 2019.
-Write programs in your preferred language.
+Write programs in your preferred coding language.

 ## Getting Started